 • Increased your ability to identify problems in your own and other people’s writing

 Note: Courses need a minimum number to go ahead so if we don't have enough enrolments a few days before the start date, we have to cancel.
 We'll let you know by email so please check yours regularly.
-If you need to cancel, here are our terms and conditions: "What You Need to Know".
+If you need to cancel your registration, here are our terms and conditions: "What You Need to Know".

 For those who have completed the "Writing for Children Workshop" or equivalent.